Jeremy Jackson (scientist)

 Jeremy Bradford Cook Jackson (born November 13, 1942) is an American ecologist, paleobiologist, and conservationist.
 He is an emeritus professor at the Scripps Institution of Oceanography, senior scientist emeritus at the Smithsonian Institution, and visiting scientist at the American Museum of Natural History Center for Biodiversity and Conservation.
 He studies threats and solutions to human impacts on the environment and the ecology and evolution of tropical seas.
 Jackson has more than 170 scientific publications and 11 books, with nearly 40,000 citations listed on Google Scholar.

-He is a powerfully engaging public speaker and has lectured widely about the environmental crisis, including his TED talk “How we wrecked the oceans’ that has been viewed over half a million times.
+He has lectured widely about the environmental crisis, including his TED talk "How we wrecked the oceans" that has been viewed over half a million times.
 Jackson is a Fellow of the American Association for the Advancement of Science and the American Academy of Arts and Sciences.

 He has received more than a dozen prizes and awards including the BBVA International Prize in Ecology and Conservation, the Paleontological Medal, and the Darwin Medal of the International Society for Reef Studies.

 Jackson's work on the collapse of coastal ecosystems was chosen by Discover magazine as the outstanding scientific achievement of 2001.
-His new book Breakpoint: Tending to America's Environmental Crises, was released by Yale in April 2018.
+His book Breakpoint: Reckoning with America's Environmental Crises (co-author Steve Chapple) was released by Yale in April 2018.

 Biography

-Jackson was born in Louisville, Kentucky but had moved to New York City by the age of one.
-He grew up in Miami, Florida and Washington, D.C.
+Jackson was born in Louisville, Kentucky, but had moved to New York City by the age of one.
+He grew up in Miami, Florida, and Washington, D.C.
 He completed his bachelor in zoology at George Washington University.
 He received his Ph.D. in geology from Yale University in 1971.
 Jeremy Jackson is married to Nancy Knowlton.
 They met in the Caribbean and married in 1983.
 They have one daughter, Rebecca.
 Jackson also has a son, Stephen, from a previous marriage.
 Jackson lives in New York City and Brooksville, Maine, where he guest reads to elementary school students about environmental issues in Maine.